danbev/learning-ai/notes/lora.md

                 |    x inputs      |
                 +------------------+

+α = alpha (scaling constant).
+A higher value means that low-rank matrices will
+    have a greater impact on the original weight matrix.
+A lower value means that the changes introduces by the low-rank matrices will have a more subtle impact on the original weight matrix.
 ````
 So we end up with two matrices because we have decomposed the original weight
 matrix.
 Notice that matrix A has the dimensions `m * r` and matrix B has the